heathsc/gemBS/README.md

 ----------
 Changelog:
 ----------
-    3.2.1 Add default for dbSNP_index if dbSNP_files is set
-    3.2.1 Add gsl-path install option
+    3.2.1 Fix undeclared variable bugs and missing --ignore-deps option in merge-bcfs 3.2.1 Add default for dbSNP_index if dbSNP_files is set 3.2.1 Add gsl-path install option
     3.2.0 Make new release